CheckPointSW-Community/CPX-2025-automation-ws/README.md

 ### Deploy the entprise policy using Ansible

-You are now ready to deploy and maintain a enterpise policy using ansible in codespace
+You are now ready to deploy and maintain a enterpise policy using ansible
 ```bash
 # Enter this folder
 cd ~/CPX-2025-automation-ws/02-ansible